jeremyhilado/seir-224-project-2/readme.md

 to give you the opportunity to solve issues and errors you run in to on your own and with your team.

-An instructor will be assigned to each team and wil check in with your team every morning for about 15 minutes.
-The purpose of these check-ins is not to discuss technical questions, but to answer questions about workflow, collaboration, communication or anything else related to working in a team.

 ## App Organization

 You should split your application into separate repositories, one for your React